MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-planning-guide.md

 The on-premises deployment model is for organizations that do not have cloud identities or use applications hosted in Azure Active Directory.

 > [!Important]
-> On-premises deployments support destructive PIN reset that works with both the certificate trust and the key trust models.<br/>
+> On-premises deployments support destructive PIN reset that works with both the certificate trust and the key trust models.
+>
 > **Requirements:**
 > - Reset from settings - Windows 10, version 1703, Professional
 > - Reset above lock screen - Windows 10, version 1709, Professional